HenryOwenz/ezop/documentation/README.md

-# CloudGate Documentation
+# cloudgate Documentation

-This directory contains documentation for the CloudGate project, including architecture, design patterns, and usage guides.
+This directory contains documentation for the cloudgate project, including architecture, design patterns, and usage guides.

 ## Available Documentation